All Episodes

 We should get over these people.

-In fact, set the stage for his election as a governor.
+In fact, set the stage for his election as a governor, running as a Reagan economic conservative.

-So now they want to take the party and the movement wherever they're going to take it down, but they don't see that.
+So now they want to take the party and the movement, wherever they're going to take it down, but they don't see that.

-They think they're taking it to a new dawn, a new direction, uh, one where they won't be plagued by yapping chatterboxes like me.
+They think they're taking it to a new dawn, a new direction, one where they won't be plagued by yapping chatterboxes like me, being critical of them because there won't be enough of us to matter.

-That is their that is their hope.
+That is their hope.

 So we're supposed to close ranks.